vossstef/tang_nano_20k_c64/README.md

 OSD: **DS #1 Paddle** or **DS #2 Paddle**<br>
 Dualshock 2 Sticks in analog mode as VC-1312 Paddle emulation.<br>
 **square** , **cross**, **circle** and **triangle** used as 4 Trigger buttons<br>
-You have first to set the DS2 Sticks into analog mode by pressing the DS2 ANALOG button.
-Mode indicated by red light indicator.<br>Configure DIGITAL mode (press ANALOG button again) when using the **Joystick** mode again and set OSD: **DS #1 Joy**<br>
+ANALOG Paddle mode will be indicated by DS2 red light indicator.

 or <u>USB Paddle</u>.
 OSD: **USB #1 Padd** or **USB #2 Padd** <br>